Obtain platform inventory data¶

 After the main and sub-workflows have completed successfully the platform information is now stored in the inventory as a child entry to the device ID that the information comes from.

-The execution of all workflows can be manually, via the UI, or can be automated and scheduled via the REST API of conductor server.
+The execution of all workflows can be done manually, via the UI, or can be automated and scheduled via the REST API of conductor server.